madhulisabanik/newspaper-frontend-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-To setup the project using Docker:
+## Steps to setup the project using Docker

 1. First setup the Backend: